-The Pupils Premium is additional funding paid to schools in respect of their disadvantaged pupils (pupils who have been registered for free school meals (FSM) at any point in the last six years, or are cared for continuously by the local authority for more than six months, or have been adopted from care).
+Pupil Premium is additional funding paid to schools in respect of their disadvantaged pupils (pupils who have been registered for free school meals (FSM) at any point in the last six years, or are cared for continuously by the Local Authority for more than six months, or have been adopted from care).
 The school receives this funding to support their eligible pupils and close the attainment gap between these pupils and their peers.

 - To ensure that teaching and learning opportunities meets the needs of all our pupils